Bizly/laravel-content-publishing/README.md

 Future versions of this package will include polymorphic change/audit log with versioning and prior version restoration functionality.

 ##Workflow Summary:
-5 : DRAFT : submit for approval (changes to PENDING) | publish, schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date) | archive (changes state to ARCHIVED).
+- 5 : DRAFT : submit for approval (changes to PENDING) | publish, schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date) | archive (changes state to ARCHIVED).
-4 : PENDING : approve or reject (unused at the moment).
+- 4 : PENDING : approve or reject (unused at the moment).
-3 : REJECTED : out-of-scope for now.
+- 3 : REJECTED : out-of-scope for now.
-2 : APPROVED : publish or schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date). | archive (changes state to ARCHIVED).
+- 2 : APPROVED : publish or schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date). | archive (changes state to ARCHIVED).
-1 : PUBLISHED : mark as draft | archive
+- 1 : PUBLISHED : mark as draft | archive
-0 : ARCHIVED : publish | mark as draft
+- 0 : ARCHIVED : publish | mark as draft

 ###Methods for Publishable Class
-- Class::create(User $author/$publisher)
+- Class::create(User $user) : user creates content object. (we need both object information & user information to be passed.)
 - $instance->publish(User $publisher/$author[if approved],$publish_at = now)
 - $instance->approve(User $publisher)
 - $instance->submitForApproval(User $author)